foman/webSplitter/README.md

 # webSplitter
-Current only spport horizontal.
+Current only spport horizontal ...